pronix1986/course_microservice_fundamential/README.md

 podman build ./api-gateway -t api-gateway:latest

 In compose.yml file, introduced two new services, set the dependency on discovery-service components for all its clients.\
-The notable difference, is that 'resource' and 'song' microservices does not have port mappings and just 'expose' their \
+The notable difference, is that 'resource' and 'song' microservices do not have port mappings and just 'expose' their \
 ports for the usage inside the local network only.

 In total, started discovery-service, api-gateway, resource, 2 song, 2 postgres db.
 With some delay, the functionality \